 As we practice knowing and showing our emotions, we become less likely to react inappropriately when we have strong feelings.

-Be ready for family.
+9. Be ready for family.
 Family members know every one of our buttons and exactly how and when to push them — it’s no wonder that we’re often at our most reactive around them.
 If you know a particular family member is a challenge for you, be on the lookout.
 Be as present as you can, and if the situation reaches fever pitch, vacate the premises.
 Having boundaries while being loving is the goal.
+(See “How to Stop Dreading Family Gatherings” for nine tips to handle difficult relatives.)

 A practice of accepting what we cannot change — knowing that people will say or do things that set us off, for instance — is a way to be kind to ourselves.
 We don’t have to accept abuse, but we can learn to take in stride that triggering events will happen.

-Our attitude of “yes” toward that fact goes a long way toward reducing the power that triggers have over us and regaining our ability to be consciously, calmly ourselves.
+Our attitude of “yes” toward that fact goes a long way toward reducing the power that triggers have over us and regaining our ability to be consciously and calmly ourselves.

 This article originally appeared as “Reactivity Remedies” in the October 2020 issue of Experience Life.